 On September 10, 2021, the California DOI served the Company a Notice of Non-Compliance ("NNC"), alleging violations in connection with its 2014 Rating & Underwriting Examination Report, which was adopted by the California DOI in 2019.
 The NNC itemizes alleged violations, many of which management believes were corrected or otherwise resolved during the course of the examination, and seeks penalties.
 The Company has participated in lengthy and detailed discussions with the California DOI since the adoption of the examination report, in an attempt to address the issues deemed unresolved by the California DOI, and has taken several additional corrective actions approved by the California DOI.
 The Company is continuing discussions with the California DOI to resolve the outstanding issues, or at least obtain the agreement of the California DOI to remove the resolved items from the NNC before proceeding to a formal hearing process if a settlement is not reached.
 On August 1, 2022, the California DOI publicly announced its intention to pursue an administrative action against the Company with respect to certain outstanding issues.
 The Company filed a written response to the NNC on September 29, 2022.
 The response, consisting of a notice of defense, a motion to strike, and a motion to dismiss, challenges the NNC on procedural and substantive grounds.
 On November 9, 2022, the California DOI served objections and non-substantive responses to the Company's discovery requests.
 The Company is continuing settlement discussions with the California DOI.
-The parties are also conferring regarding the California DOI's defective discovery responses, and the possible filing of an Amended NNC that would eliminate the resolved items and identify the remaining issues in dispute should the matter proceed to a hearing.
+The parties are also conferring regarding the possible filing of an Amended NNC that would eliminate the resolved items and identify the remaining issues in dispute should the matter proceed to a hearing.
+The parties agreed to conduct a mediation to attempt resolution, which is currently scheduled for March 4, 2024.
+On November 14, 2023, the California DOI granted Consumer Watchdog's petition to intervene in the NNC, although the Company has not agreed to allow its involvement in the mediation.
 The Company cannot reasonably predict the likelihood, timing or outcome of any hearing process or administrative action, nor can it reasonably estimate the amount of penalties, if any.